tiprankstipranks

 Changes by search engines, social networking sites, and other third-party services to their underlying technology configurations or policies regarding the use of their platforms and/or technologies for commercial purposes, including anti-spam policies, may limit the efficacy of certain of our products, tools, and add-ons and as a result, our business may suffer.

-Our online visibility platform is designed to help our customers connect with consumers across a variety of digital channels, search engines, social networking sites, and other third-party services.
-These services may adapt and change their strategies and policies over time.
+Our online visibility management SaaS platform is designed to help our customers connect with consumers across a variety of digital channels, search engines, social networking sites, and other third-party services.
+These third-party services may adapt and change their strategies and policies over time.
 Search engines typically provide two types of search results, organic (i.e., non-paid) and purchased listings.
 Organic search results are determined and organized solely by automated criteria set by the search engine, and a ranking level cannot be purchased.
-Search engines revise their algorithms from time to time in an attempt to optimize their search result listings.
+Search engines revise their algorithms from time to time in an attempt to optimize their search result listings, and typically do not publicize the full extent of what has changed in their algorithm (although certain changes may be publicly announced).
 Changes to search engine algorithms may diminish the efficacy of certain of our products, tools, and add-ons, and potentially render them obsolete.
 For example, if a given search engine stopped using backlinks in its ranking algorithm, our customers' perception of our backlink analytics tool, which enables customers to analyze and monitor the backlink profile of their own and other websites, may be adversely impacted.
 Similarly, if a search engine ceases to manually penalize or take action against web pages for unnatural backlinks, then our customers may determine that auditing their backlinks is unnecessary which could cause them to devalue our backlink audit tool, which enables companies to check whether malicious websites have links to their sites, or cease using it altogether.
-In response to these types of changes we may be required to recalibrate our product offerings by reducing prices, discontinuing the affected product, or otherwise.
+Additionally, increased adoption of artificial intelligence for use and responses to internet search queries may result in significant changes to how search engines rank, return, and display responses.
+As a result of these types of changes we may be required to recalibrate our solutions, products and add-ons by reducing prices, discontinuing the affected product or tool, or otherwise develop new products or tools to meet the needs of our customers.
 These responses may be costly, may not be effective, and our business may suffer.
 Additionally, search engines, social networking sites, third-party artificial intelligence services and other third-party services typically have terms of service, guidelines, and other policies to which its users are contractually obligated to adhere.
 For example, Google's Gmail offering has a spam and abuse policy that prohibits sending spam, distributing viruses, or otherwise abusing the service.
-Prowly and our email distribution tool enable our customers to send emails to their desired recipients, such as journalists and bloggers.
-Our email distribution tool relies on a DMARC integration which enables our customers to send emails using our platform as if they were sending emails directly from their email provider, and our Prowly product involves emails initiated by customers over Prowly servers.
-Our customers' actions using either the link building tool or Prowly could be flagged under Google's spam and abuse policy or in the future such actions may be prohibited by subsequent changes to Google's policies.
+Our email distribution tool enables our customers to send emails to their desired recipients, such as journalists and bloggers.
+Our email distribution tool relies on a DMARC integration which enables our customers to send emails using our platform as if they were sending emails directly from their email provider, and our product involves emails initiated by customers over our servers.
+Our customers' actions using either the link building tool or email distribution tool could be flagged under Google's spam and abuse policy or in the future such actions may be prohibited by subsequent changes to Google's policies.
 Any change to the policies of the third-party services with which our products, tools, and add-ons integrate or interact, or with which our products are intended to be used, including any anti-spam policies, or any actions taken by these third-party service providers under their policies could adversely impact the efficacy and perceived value of our products, tools, and add-ons, and as a result, our business may be harmed.

 Technology - Risk 4